0gb-us/0gb.us_game/0gb.us_game/README.txt

   --==--  Not to do:  --==--
 * There are currently no plans for public bookmarking (unless it can be fully managed without staff intervention AND can be disabled via minetest.conf).
 * There are no plans to make the number of points gotten from mining visible to the user (unless there is a way to disable it from minetest.conf (WILL be disabled at 0gb.us:30000)).
 * There are no plans to add node renewability (such as papyrus/cactus/junglegrass/dry shrub growth or water + lava == stone).
-While I sorely want renewability, I think it belongs in the minetest_game, and I'm waiting for things to be renewable there, then I'll migrate it here.
+While I sorely want renewability, I think it belongs in common, and I'm waiting for things to be renewable there, then I'll migrate it here.
 * Shared locked chests without shared locked doors.
 If shared chests are to be added to this game, shared doors must also be added.

   --==--  Notes on settings:  --==--